belbert/VCVTB/The Book of VCVTB.md

 Although we believe that the VCVTB methodology may be useful to the field of simulation-based ventilation research, it does have its limitations.
 An airflow network approach is a simplified representation of reality in which predicted conditions in nodes can approximate the indoor environment but can never fully match it.

 - Unless the studied building has a very simple geometry and there are few obstacles in the environment, AFN calculations should always be used in combination with a detailed pressure distribution on the building envelope.
-VCVTB uses simulations in OpenFOAM, however for real cases they should be validated with monitoring data.
+VCVTB uses simulations in OpenFOAM for this purpose.
+To use VCVTB in practice CFD generated wind pressure coefficients should be validated with monitoring data.
-- In addition to the above, it is necessary to use sufficiently fine weather data for stochastic environmental factors such as the wind.
+- In addition to the above, to make accurate predictions it is necessary to use sufficiently fine weather data for stochastic environmental factors such as the wind.
 - Unless detailed users are simulated with some degree of stochasticity in their behaviour, predictions are only very general approximations and insufficiently reliable.
-VCVTB has a semi-probabilistic model to simulate this.
+VCVTB has a semi-probabilistic model to take this into account, however, it needs to be explored in more detail and it must be supplemented with other sources of pollution.
 - It would be advisable to model window opening behaviour on the basis of a stochastich algorithm or on measurement data.
-At the moment VCVTB does not have such a module, butin the research field there are models for EnergyPlus that could be implemented in due course.
+At the moment VCVTB does not have such a module.
+In the research field there are stochastic models that are suitable for EnergyPlus that could be implemented in due course.
 - Although VCVTB's operation was tested using long-term monitoring data from a case study, further validation is needed to improve and consolidate the software.
 Feel free to participate.
 - ...